 Dan Woog in the media, on the road, at the soccer field and across the internet:

-In February I spoke to the Y’s Men, about my coaching career and philosophy.
+Not long ago I spoke to the Y’s Men, about my coaching career and philosophy.
 Two weeks earlier, their speaker was Jeff Immelt — GE’s CEO.
 Either I’m in good company, or the Y’s Men’s standards went way down after he spoke!

 Then it was off to a meeting in New York with the LGBT Sports Coalition.
 That’s a Nike-sponsored group that works at all levels — from youth and recreation to high school, college and pros — and is doing some groundbreaking work.
 Nike — like the NSCAA — is totally behind the movement, and truly “gets” the importance of this work.